Battle of the Dunes (1658): Battle

 Condé on the Spanish left held off the initial attacks of the French right wing and even counterattacked them, getting unhorsed and nearly captured, but in the end he was also forced from the field.
 The German and Walloons of the centre retired at the onset of the French infantry, throwing the Spanish cavalry in the reserve into disorder so that it was carried away in the flight.

 The battle lasted for about two hours, and by noon Turenne had a complete victory that ended with the rout of the Spanish forces.
 The Spanish lost about 1,200 killed, 3,000 wounded and some 5,000 captured while the French lost only about 400, about half of them English.
 Amongst the Cromwellian troops Lockhart's regiment of foot bore the brunt of the fighting.
 Its lieutenant-colonel, Roger Fenwick, and two of its captains were killed, and nearly all the rest of its officers were wounded, and lost about forty or fifty other ranks killed in battle.
 Lillingston's lost a captain and thirty or forty killed in battle, while the other regiments suffered only slight losses (the number of English dead rose because like Fenwick they died of wounds over the next few weeks).
 The French pursuit lasted until nightfall.
-One force of English Royalist guards held out, surrendering only when they were assured they would be allowed to rejoin Charles II at Ypres.
+One force of Royalist guards held out, surrendering only when they were assured they would be allowed to rejoin Charles II at Ypres.
 The Duke of York's troop of guards, which charged several times with the Duke himself at its head, suffered severely, but also remained fit for further service.
 The King's forces after the battle numbered less than a thousand men, probably not more than seven or eight hundred.
 The French corps of Frondeurs on the left under the command of Condé retreated in good order.